for-l00p/meetup_rsvp_prediction/README.md

 ## Takeaways

 One of the biggest caveats for this model is that yes-RSVP count inherently is not an accurate reflection of actual event attendance.
 However, until accurate and comprehensive attendance data is available, the yes-RSVP count can serve as a suitable proxy.
-When and if actual attendance data is available, the same preprocessing and modeling steps can be taken as outlined here to obtain predictions using real attendance data.
+When and if actual attendance data is available, the same preprocessing and modeling steps can be taken as outlined here to obtain attendance predictions.

+There seems to be some factors within an organizer's control that can have an effect on the yes-RSVP count: how long the event is posted prior to the actual event date, descriptive-ness of the event, location

 ## Next Steps